 It was a tough few days last week in Radio Wobegone.
 And it promises to get tougher in the days, weeks and months ahead.
 The base of operations for Prairie Home Companion and Car Talk is in serious hot water.

 It has also raised the issue of cutting government subsidies for the entire Corporation for Public Broadcasting enterprise.
 And it’s about time.
-Although relatively miniscule compared to other government-financed boondoggles, NPR should be allowed to sink or swim based on its own merits in the marketplace.
-Massive public fundraisers as well as corporate donations and sponsors foot the majority of NPR’s bills already.
+Although relatively minuscule compared to other government-financed boondoggles, NPR should be allowed to sink or swim based on its own merits in the marketplace.
+Massive public fundraisers, as well as corporate donations and sponsors, foot the majority of NPR’s bills already.
 Liberal fat cat George Soros recently bequeathed $1.8 million of his personal fortune to NPR for the hiring of state-based reporters.

 Williams, fortunately, was able to land on his feet.
 Fox News Network hired the revered analyst in the wake of his firing.
 NPR, however, may not be so lucky.

 NPR’s hubris may yet be its undoing as a freeloader on the public dole.
 We can only hope.